cfinster/devtools/2011/roadmap.md

 # Developer Tools 2011 #

 Kevin Dangoor <kdangoor@mozilla.com>
-January 19, 2011
+May 27, 2011

-This document is a high-level plan for Mozilla developer tools releases after Firefox 4 and through the rest of 2011.
-We'll drill into the details of each part of this plan early in 2011.
+This document is the revised edition of the roadmap from January, 2011.
+The high level goals for the plan have not changed, but a number of the details have as we've dug into the implementation and grown our efforts.

 ## Vision ##